What is a successful blogger? Are you one? What separates successful bloggers from the rest of us?

 - I lined up some guest posters for my blog and took a few weeks off.

-- Turned my attention to the course Finish Big Start Strong (coming again in Fall 2017) from Sweet Tea LLC) which was designed to help me analyze where I’d been and determine a clear course for 2017.
+- Turned my attention to the course Finish Big Start Strong from Sweet Tea LLC which was designed to help me analyze where I’d been and determine a clear course for 2017.
 (Sweet Tea LLC has been rebranded as With Wit and Wisdom.
 Although the Finish Big Start Strong course is no longer available, this is a great resource for blogging education.)

 - Read the book Essentialism: The Disciplined Pursuit of Less by Greg McKeown, which I highly recommend to everyone, including bloggers who are serial “I must do it all to succeed type folks”.
 By the way – I am the president of THAT club!